outfox/fennecs/www/docs/Queries/Query.Raw.md

 # `Query<>.Raw<U>(RefAction,U)`

 ::: danger THE FREIGHT TRAIN
-Work items as contiguous memory.
-Using a distinct signature, [`MemoryAction`](Delegates.md#memoryaction-and-memoryactionu), delivers the *entire workload* of each Archetype diriectly into your ~~fox~~ delegate via a single call.
+All work items at once, as contiguous memory.
+Using a [`MemoryAction`](Delegates.md#memoryaction-and-memoryactionu), delivers the *entire stream data* of each Archetype directly into your ~~fox~~ delegate in one `Memory<T>` per Stream Type.
 :neofox_waffle_long_blurry::neofox_scream_stare:
 :::

-## Processing entire Memory Blocks
+## Processing Memory in Contiguous Blocks

 Your code controls how and where.
 Maximum power, maximum responsibility.
 _(in reality, `Memory<T>` is quite easy to use in C#, but can be more difficult to debug!)_

-Especially for [blittable Component types](https://learn.microsoft.com/en-us/dotnet/framework/interop/default-marshalling-behavior#default-marshalling-for-value-types), being able to refer to all of them an a single memory region can be a powerful utility when interacting with drivers, networks, or game engines.
+Especially for [blittable Component types](https://learn.microsoft.com/en-us/dotnet/framework/interop/default-marshalling-behavior#default-marshalling-for-value-types), being able to refer to all of them an a single memory region can be a powerful utility when interacting with GPU drivers, networks, disk I/O, and of course game engines [(see Demo: Cubes)](/demos/Cubes.md).

 ::: danger :neofox_solder_googly: DANGER!
 Memory marshaling and multithreading are POWER TOOLS!